-- String Trio (two violins and cello)
+- String trio (two violins and a cello)

-- Flute Trio (flute, violin, and cello)
+- Flute trio (flute, violin and a cello)

-You might consider adding an organ or piano to any of the trios or the quartet, including a harp with any of the above, or jazzing things up with two trumpets.
+You might consider adding an organ or piano to any of the trios or the quartet, including a harp with any of the above or jazzing things up with two trumpets.